Meta-learning via Language Model In-context Tuning: Results

 \section{Results}

-In-context tuning out-performs MAML and a wide range of algorithmic variants (Section \ref{sec:accuracy}).
-It also significantly reduces sensitivity to instruction wording, example choices, and example ordering compared to prompting raw LMs without any fine-tuning (Section \ref{sec:sensitivity}).
-Since we modify the LAMA dataset and BinaryClfs dataset (Section~\ref{sec:dataset-and-metrics}), the numbers reported in our work are not directly comparable to those reported by other work.
+In-context tuning out-performs MAML and various baselines on the two text classification meta-datasets (Section \ref{sec:accuracy}).
+It also significantly reduces model sensitivity to instruction wording, example choices, and example ordering compared to prompting raw LMs (Section \ref{sec:sensitivity}).